gbegus/gbegus.github.io/_pages/teaching.md

 **at UC BERKELEY**

-* EECS225d: Spoken Language Processing: Human and Computational Models, planned for Fall 2021 (co-taught at Berkeley CS with Gopala  Anumanchipalli)
+* EECS 225d: Audio Signal Processing in Humans and Machines, Fall 2021 (co-taught at Berkeley CS with Gopala  Anumanchipalli)
+* LING 290e: Deep Phonology: Deep Learning and Phonology (seminar), Fall 2021
-* Advanced Phonology I, planned for Sp.
+* Advanced Phonology I, Sp.
 2020

 **at U of WASHINGTON**